Teratohyla midas: Oviposition

 T. midas has a tendency to choose a plant genus called Selaginella as the oviposition site.
 Researchers have hypothesized that because the plants have antibacterial and antifungal properties, they may protect the eggs from common fungus infections such as Saprolegnia.
 Additionally, these moth-like plants have scaled leaves which make their surface rougher.
 The uneven edges of the leaves would then increase tension between the clutches and the leaves, thus preventing displacement of the clutches due to wind or rain.
 Finally, there is no general pattern for the height at which T. midas lay their eggs.

-Egg Protection/Guarding
+Egg protection and guarding

 After fertilization has occurred, the male would leave the oviposition site while the female remains to cover the eggs.
 The egg-laying process only lasts for a few seconds, but the female would continue to keep the eggs under its ventral or belly area for around an hour.
 Based on observations where the eggs seem more moisturized, one hypothesis the researchers have made is that this attendance action would keep the eggs more hydrated and protect them from future predation or danger.
 This reproductive behavior is relatively common among other glass frog species.
-An experiment has proven that female attendance of eggs keeps eggs moisturized in a specie called L. Tayrona, which is in the same family, Centrolenidae, as T. midas.
+An experiment has proven that female attendance of eggs keeps eggs moisturized in a species called Ikakogi tayrona, which is in the same family, Centrolenidae, as T. midas.